jiyess/jiyess.github.io/_pages/about.md

 News
 ------

+- **[09/2023]**: I will give an oral presentation in [**RICAM Workshop on Topology Optimization and Isogeometric Analysis**](https://www.oeaw.ac.at/ricam/news-events/workshops/topology-optimization-and-isogeometric-analysis), Linz, Austria, on 11-13 September 2023.

+- **[09/2023]**: I will give an oral presentation in [**13th International Conference on Compressors and their Systems**](https://citycompressorsconference.london), London, United Kingdom, on 11 September 2023.

 - **[07/2023]**: I am excited that [our paper](https://www.sciencedirect.com/science/article/abs/pii/S0167839623000237) won **<font color=Red>Conference Best Paper Award</font>** at **International Conference on Geometric Modeling and Processing (GMP 2023)**, Genova, Italy, on 5-7 July 2023.

 - **[06/2023]**: I will give an oral presentation in **11th International Conference on IsoGeometric Analysis (IGA 2023)**, Lyon, France, on 18-21 June 2023.